suchitj2702/MaskRCNN_custom_training_testing_python/README.md

 ![](READMEimages/Annotate1.PNG)

-* After marking regions of different classes on the images select the Region Attributes tab and create a column with the name as Class and give a class-name of your choice to each object in the column
+* After marking regions of different classes on the images, select the Region Attributes tab and create a column with the name as Class and give a class-name of your choice to each object in the column

 ![](READMEimages/Annotate2.PNG)